RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

  * Debug mode: on
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

+> If you see a prompt that says "A new process is now listening on port 5000...You should change to be remotely available...", select **no** because we will execute this locally.

 The application is now running locally in CodeReady Workspace.
 Open another terminal using the 'python' development container.
 You should see: